na-na-hi/renget/archive/tipzanon.md

 !!! info
 	-> ⭐ New Character: Yuki Mofumofu Edition.
 She's been streamlined, gained 3 alt greetings, plus an embedded lorebook for foxy fun! ⭐ <-
-	-> 🥛 Update!
-Kelda now has 3 alternate greetings and her formatting has been redone.
-Yuki update coming soon! 🥛 <- -> ⭐ I made a [stable diffusion merge](https://civitai.com/models/188885/tipzymix), expect to see new art coming in this style soon. ⭐ <-
+	-> ⭐ New Lorebook: Kitsune.
+It does all the fox things and some Megacity East things. ⭐ <- -> 🥛 Update!
+Kelda now has 3 alternate greetings and her formatting has been redone. 🥛 <- -> ⭐ I made a [stable diffusion merge](https://civitai.com/models/188885/tipzymix), expect to see new art coming in this style soon. ⭐ <-